 - 1. Premiums.
-All premiums and any other amounts due to an insurance company or other 3rd party in connection with coverage offered by the board under this subchapter must be borne bythe covered person, the covered person's employer-or both the covered person and the covered person's employer. - 1-A. Benefits.
-Subject to a maximum monthly benefit amount of \$8,000, a minimum monthly benefit amount of \$100, and offsets and other typical long-term disability policy provisions, the coverage offered by the board under this subchapter must replace: - A. For members who would receive a disability retirement benefit equal to 59% of the member's average final compensation if qualified for disability retirement benefits, 59% of the covered member's income from the employer providing the coverage; or - B. For members who would receive a disability retirement benefit equal to 66 2/3% of the member's average final compensation if qualified for disability retirement benefits, 66 2/3% of the covered member's income from the employer providing the coverage. - 2.
+All premiums and any other amounts due to an insurance company or other 3rd party in connection with coverage offered by the board under this subchapter must be borne as follows:by the covered person, the covered person's employer or both the covered person and the covered person's employer. - A. The employer shall elect a maximum monthly benefit, which must be at least \$2,000, and pay any premiums and other amounts for that maximum monthly benefit amount; and - B. The member may elect to have the maximum monthly benefit that has been elected by the employer or pay any remaining premiums and other amounts for a maximum monthly benefit of \$8,000. - 1-A. Benefits.
+Subject to the applicable maximum monthly benefit amount, a minimum monthly benefit amount of \$100, and offsets and other typical long-term disability policy provisions, the coverage offered by the board under this subchapter must replace: - A. For members who would receive a disability retirement benefit equal to 59% of the member's average final compensation if qualified for disability retirement benefits, 59% of the covered member's income from the employer providing the coverage; or - B. For members who would receive a disability retirement benefit equal to 66 2/3% of the member's average final compensation if qualified for disability retirement benefits, 66 2/3% of the covered member's income from the employer providing the coverage. - 2.
 Rules.
 The board may adopt rules to implement this subchapter.
 Rules adopted pursuant to this subsection are routine technical rules pursuant to chapter 375, subchapter 2-A.